 What’s the obvious answer for how to find an internship?

-Internship finders are powerful.
+Internship finders are powerful online resources.
 They list thousands of intern positions around the country and the world.

 But—they pit you against a horde of other applicants.